-Do the ground work.
+Do the groundwork.
 Every programming language is designed considering some factors to make it powerful.
 Know those factors.
-For example: if you want to frame a sentence in any language, what do you need to know – The Grammar, which helps you to frame it in proper manner.
-Similarly, in programming understand the basic syntax, how to define the variables, how to use them, how to iterate in a list, how to create and use a function and many more.
+For example: if you want to frame a sentence in any language, what do you need to know – The Grammar, which helps you to frame it in a proper manner.
+Similarly, in programming understand the basic syntax, how to define the variables, how to use them, how to iterate in a list, how to create and use a function, and many more.

 Algorithm and Data structure

 Many developers missed or don’t find it important to learn Algorithms.
-They think, we don’t really use them in real world.
-Whereas the fact is, they serves as important role when considering performance of your application.
+They think we don’t really use them in the real world.
+Whereas the fact is, they serve an important role when considering the performance of your application.
 Assume an application, which has to evaluate voluminous data.
 And if your application is slow, then just imagine the time it will take to do your work.
 For example, if you want to perform a search on 10 Lac records.
 Boommmmm !!
-Your application is dead if the structure and logic written didn’t consider the performance.
-In similar kind of cases, data structure and algorithms come into picture.
+Your application is dead if the structure and logic were written didn’t consider the performance.
+In similar kinds of cases, data structure and algorithms come into the picture.
 You can visit

 Think over the big picture and manual Testing